marijnh/Eloquent-JavaScript/10_modules.md

 Because JavaScript historically did not provide a module system, the CommonJS system was built on top of it.
-But at some point it _did_ get a built-in system, which now coexist uneasily with the CommonJS system.
+But at some point it _did_ get a built-in system, which now coexists uneasily with the CommonJS system.

 A package is a chunk of code that can be distributed on its own.
 NPM